Reverse Osmosis System Maintenance

 In general, the RO system can last between two to five years, provided that you maintain them regularly.

-However, the cartridges and filters of a reverse osmosis system need replacement from time to time.
+However, if we talk about the lifespan of reverse osmosis system filters and cartridges, they needs replacement from time to time.

 Here’s a general guideline: